rdwj/FIPS-Chat/DEPLOYMENT.md

 # OpenShift Deployment Guide

-This guide covers deploying the Ollama Streamlit application to OpenShift with FIPS compliance.
+This guide covers deploying FIPS Chat to OpenShift with FIPS compliance.

 ## Prerequisites